corda/corda/docs/source/cordapp-build-systems.rst

    * ``storetype`` the keystore type, the default value is `JKS`

 The parameters can be also set by system properties passed to Gradle build process.
-The system properties shoud be named as the relevant option name starting with upper case and prefixed with `signing` e.g.: the value for ``alias`` option can be taken from the ``signingAlias`` system property.
+The system properties shoud be named as the relevant option name starting with upper case and prefixed with `signing`, e.g. a value for ``alias`` can be taken from the ``signingAlias`` system property.
 The following system properties can be used:
 ``signingEnabled``, ``signingKeystore``, ``signingAlias``, ``signingStorepass``, ``signingKeypass``, ``signingStoretype``.
-The resolution order of a configuration value is as follows: the signing process takes value specified in ``signing`` entry first, the empty value `""` is also the correct value.
+The resolution order of a configuration value is as follows: the signing process takes a value specified in the ``signing`` entry first, the empty string "" is also considered as the correct value.
-If the option is not set, the relevant system property (`signingOption`) is tried.
+If the option is not set, the relevant system property named `signing[OptionName]` is tried.
 If the system property is not set then the value defaults to the configuration of the Corda development certificate.

-The example plugin ``singing`` configuration:
+The example ``cordapp`` plugin with plugin ``singing`` configuration:

 .. sourcecode:: groovy